MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 2. Navigate to **Connections** > **Data sources** and add a data source of type **Microsoft SQL Server**.
 3. On the **Settings** page, enter the Database endpoint URL in the **Host** field.
 4. Enter the Database name in **Database** field.
-5. Use Azure Managed Identity as the authentication method .
+5. Use Azure Managed Identity as the authentication method.

 ### Import SCOM Managed Instance dashboards in AMG instance